 Asking questions during meditation can sometimes bring replies, but not always during the time you are seated.
 Slowly I got up and thanked All that IS.
 I knew I was not alone and that feeling of love wrapped itself around me as the sun warmed my skin.
 I marveled at the sand as I felt it more alive to me, yes, I thought, who are you?

 And as I walked back along the route I had come I looked down at my footprints and they spoke softly to me…I am you.

-To learn more about meditation please read Meditation.
+To learn more about meditation please read my book.